 Whichever route girls choose to take they will all have Games lessons, PSHE lessons and will be expected to take part in the CAS (Creativity, Action and Service) programme.

-Girls normally study four AS subjects in Year 12 and three subjects in Year 13.
+Girls normally study four AS subjects in the Lower Sixth and three subjects in the Upper Sixth.

 The range of subjects currently offered includes: